MFLind/Swedish_Home-Style_Cooking/README.md

 # Differant view on the website.
-This is the home page whear you can read about the resturant.
+This is the home page where you can read about the resturant.
 ![bild](https://user-images.githubusercontent.com/106115510/223072514-41f58382-97d9-40bd-bcd1-9ac5d70af7ea.png)

-This is the manu.
+This is the menu.
 ![bild](https://user-images.githubusercontent.com/106115510/223078028-1cdb59c2-a105-4de0-b133-595dd4ad671a.png)

-This is wher you comming when you click on booking.
+This is where you comming when you click on booking.
 ![bild](https://user-images.githubusercontent.com/106115510/223078180-0bffef8d-32a0-4e75-82c1-b23a33995839.png)

-Affter you have loggd in you comming her wher you can book.
+After you have logged in you coming here where you can book table.
 ![bild](https://user-images.githubusercontent.com/106115510/223078287-5dde4302-d07e-4407-be5e-fbdff908c682.png)

-Hear is wher you can see the reservations.
+Here is where you can see the reservations.
 ![bild](https://user-images.githubusercontent.com/106115510/223078340-2f296570-2ff0-439e-8798-38c5c816e080.png)

-When you have clickt on loggd out you comming her.
+When you have clicked on logged out you coming here.
 ![bild](https://user-images.githubusercontent.com/106115510/223078389-8fb41619-9723-4191-a640-af44550f7dc7.png)

 # Features